Inbound Marketing FAQs

 It depends on how vigorously you want to pursue it.
 Some business can create a few great pieces of content and generate a ton of leads from it using other ways to build traffic, such as online advertising.
 Other companies will build a ton of great content weekly, dozens of landing pages, offers, and email campaigns.
 Other companies will have one.
 Not all companies need vast campaigns some businesses must have them.
 A dentist for example could probably create a few key pieces of content and get great results.
 Microsoft will need dozens or possibly hundreds of landing pages, thousands of email campaigns, and content that would rival the Library of Congress.
 We can customize a plan to your budget, needs, and capabilities.
 We would be happy to sit down and give a free 45 minute consulting session to discuss it in more detail..

-A: Your web site is a key component in this strategy.
+Your website is a key component in this strategy.
 Think of a bicycle wheel that has a hub and spokes going out from the hub.
-Your web site is the hub in this strategy and the spokes are the various pieces and components of the inbound marketing strategy.
+Your website is the hub in this strategy and the spokes are the various pieces and components of the inbound marketing strategy.
 The idea is to keep pulling in new and existing customers to your web site and converting them into leads or generating more sales from existing customers.
-Businesses should not think of their web site, social media, email marketing, and search engine advertising as separate and unrelated components.
+Businesses should not think of their website, social media, email marketing, and search engine advertising as separate and unrelated components.
 An effective inbound marketing strategy pulls all these elements and strategies together into one large cohesive and integrated marketing funnel that feeds your business with new leads, customers and boosts your profits.